Get Involved: Community Groups for Trainees and Fellows

 These groups are hosted specifically by the National Cancer Institute, and can serve as opportunities to gain leadership and management experiences, as well as extend your network.

-All fellows are invited to attend CCR-FYI Steering Committee meetings, which take place on the last (non-holiday) Thursday of the month at 11:00 am (Bethesda: Building 40, Room 1207/1203, Frederick: 549 Conference Room A).
+All NCI fellows are invited to join the CCR-FYI Association and participate in the CCR-FYI Steering Committee meetings, which take place on the last (non-holiday) Thursday of the month through Microsoft Teams meeting.

 The NIH/NCI Fellows Editorial Board offers fellows a free, confidential scientific document-editing service and gives fellows who join the Board editorial training and experience.
 Membership in the Editorial Board is open to all NIH or FDA fellows and other professionals upon approval of their supervisors and consultation with the senior editor of the Editorial Board.
 Previous editorial experience is not required.